lsrcz/summer-school-2021/chapter04/demos/leader_election_instructor_script.md

 ```

 Proof sketch:
-If we are gonna violate Safety, we'll need two idxes i, j tha
+If we are gonna violate Safety, we'll need two idxes i, j that are both the
 leader.
 WOLOG let i be the one with the larger id.
 It is leader, so IsChord(k,v,i,i).
 So every *other* node, including j is Between(k, i, j, i), so
 v.highest_heard[j] > k.ids[j], which is a contradiction with IsLeader(j).

 ...need to define Between.
+  - why exclusive?
+  - not start, because the NEXT node learn's about start's id. else start would instantly be leader.
+  - not end, because end's highest_heard hasn't considered end's id.

 * bring assert into NextPreservesInv